alpaka-group/llama/documentation/pages/user/mappings.rst

   .. image:: ../../images/soa_tree_2.pdf

-Struct of array, but with a padding after each 1024 elements may look like this:
+Struct of array but with a padding after each 1024 elements may look like this:

 .. only:: html